ranjithganesh/codeforces_scraper/README.md

 			It also finds tutorial blogs from the heading and saves them in a seperate file.
 			There are two other files having the details of every url being searched and the other having the links of all good blogs.

+	I have also added the probems_in_tags.txt and tags_list.txt files after executing the particular function.
 	I'm also going to add other interesting features to this project ...
 So stay tuned !!!